How To Get A Construction Loan: Process And How It -Work

-What Is a Construction Loan?
-A construction loan (also known as a “self-build loan”) is a short-term loan used to finance the building of a home or another real estate project.
+A construction loan (is known as a “self-build loan”) is a short-term loan used to finance the building of a home or another real estate project.
 The builder or home buyer takes out a construction loan to cover the costs of the project before obtaining long-term funding.
 Because they are considered relatively risky, construction loans usually have higher interest rates than traditional mortgage loans.

 How a Construction Loan Works